-Organizing Projects You Can Complete in 20 Minutes or Less
+Organizing Projects You Can Complete in Under 20 Minutes

 Looking for a smarter way to do things around the house?
 Tackle one small project a day and in a year you’'ll add 122 hours of productivity to your life.
 That’s three weeks worth of full-time work!

 It will take less time than you think to get yourself organized.